IlonaTarnovska/main-academy-final-project/README.md

 ## Project Overview

-Our Main Academy Final Project aims to create a dynamic and engaging e-commerce platform that revolutionizes online shopping.
+Our Main Academy Final Project aims to create a dynamic and engaging testing platform that revolutionizes online shopping.
 By incorporating cutting-edge technologies and user-centered design principles, we intend to provide users with a seamless shopping experience that goes beyond traditional online marketplaces.

 ## Getting Started